freskog/freskog.github.io/_posts/2019-05-30-explore-zio-stm.markdown

 What we're seing above is that for some of the partitions the consumer managed to commit and thus taking a message off the queue before the second message was published, for the others the second publish happened before the commit.

+I suppose the actual semantics of having one message being processed and one message pending on the queue is acceptable for a back pressure mechanism, even though it wasn't what I actually thought was going to happen.

-I suppose the actual semantics of the back pressure mechanism are acceptable.
-I've created a branch called *backpressure* in the accompanying github repo with the changes I made for this part.
+I've created a branch called *backpressure* in the  [accompanying github repo][github-repo-link] with the changes I made for this part.

 ## Conclusions